Dauði Baldrs

-Dauði Baldrs (Old Norse for "Baldr's Death" or "The Death of Baldr") is the fifth album by the Norwegian solo act Burzum.
-Unlike Burzum's previous work, which was mostly black metal, this is a dark ambient album.
+Dauði Baldrs (Old Norse for "Baldr's Death" or "The Death of Baldr") is the fifth studio album by the Norwegian solo act Burzum.
+Unlike Burzum's previous work, which was mostly black metal, this is an ambient album.
 It was recorded using a synthesizer and a normal tape recorder by Varg Vikernes while he was in prison, as he was not allowed to have any other instruments or recording equipment.
 It was completed in a few months due to his limited access to synthesizers, which was also the case with the following album, Hliðskjálf.

-Concept

-The album is about the legacy of Baldr, the second son of Odin in Norse mythology.
-Most likely a concept album, as the whole album leads up to Ragnarök, the battle at the end of the world in Norse mythology.

 Music

 Stylistically, the album is a mix of medieval music, ambient, neoclassical and minimalism, a distinct change from the raw black metal that characterized Burzum's earlier work.
 Some songs are very folk-driven and medieval, while some are sparse, hypnotic, ambient minimalist songs, particularly "Illa tiðandi".
 The album has been described by many as "dungeon synth".
 "Móti Ragnarokum" contains monophonic sections mixed with other thicker sections.
 "Illa tiðandi" is easily the most minimalist track, with only two sections being repeated over the 10:29 duration, which are both simple piano melodies, eventually accompanied by a choral chant.

 "Illa tiðandi" is an alternative version of the song "Decrepitude I", while "Bálferð Baldrs" is an ambient version of the main riff from the song "Jesu død".
 "Moti Ragnarokum" is an extended, ambient version of the song "Mace Attack".
 Two of these songs appeared on Burzum's previous album Filosofem.

-The song "Dauði Baldrs" was later re-arranged into a black metal style as the song "Belus død" on the 2010 album Belus, although it was composed in the 90s on "Wotans Verhängnis" and remained unreleased.
+The song "Dauði Baldrs" was later re-arranged into a black metal style as the song "Belus død" on the 2010 album Belus, although it was composed as a black metal song in 1994 on Wotans Verhängnis, an early, unreleased prison demo tape, under the title "Oðinns Dauðr".
+In 2021, Wotans Verhängnis was officially released for the first time as the B-side of a compilation of early Burzum material, with the A-side being The Fighting Uruk-Hai, a tape recorded between 1989 and 1990 by Varg's pre-Burzum band Uruk-Hai.